apache/doris/docs/en/extending-doris/plugin-development-manual.md

 ### Implement plugin

-Then we can happily implement Plugin according to the needs.
+Then we can implement Plugin according to the needs.
 Plugins need to implement the `Plugin` interface.
 For details, please refer to the `auditdemo` plugin sample code that comes with Doris.

 ### Compile